Variational Path Optimization of Linear Pentapods with a Simple Singularity Variety

 WARNING: Note that the rest of the MATLAB functions in the folder are just nested functions in the file "variational_path_optimization.m".
 The help option is also available for all these nested functions which demonstrates their specific role within the main code.

-The MATLAB files will be subject to minor updates including a GUI
+The MATLAB files will be subject to minor updates including the addition of a GUI (graphical user interface).

 Experiment data files